ph1lz4/ph1lz4/README.md

 anyone and everyone is free to c+h and int with me, as i dont really speak on ponytown

-check out my strawpage --> [here](https://ph1lzadaddy.straw.page/ "and send me a message?")

-fair warning for the strawpage it is slightly nsfw (no nsfw images just weird and parasocial in general)
+check out my strawpage --> [here](https://ph1lzadaddy.straw.page/ "and send me a message?") fair warning for the strawpage it is slightly nsfw (no nsfw images, but suggestive themes, weird and parasocial in general)

-if you want to send me hatemail for it idc tell me what you think about me
+if you'd like to know more about me , read my carrd --> [here](https://ph1lzadaddy.carrd.co/) it is styled after wikipedia and features only One image